-- 5.10.8.2.1 Work with Greater Toronto and Hamilton Area municipalities, the Province and stakeholder groups to minimize traffic congestion, air pollution and noise pollution from automobiles and other modes of transportation. - 5.9.8.2.2 Work with the Province, Metrolinx, the area municipalities, school boards, transit providers and non-profit organizations, to educate the public, through new initiatives, on the relationship between vehicles, air pollution and impacts on the natural environment.
+Work with Greater Toronto and Hamilton Area municipalities, the Province and stakeholder groups to minimize traffic congestion, air pollution and noise pollution from automobiles and other modes of transportation.
+Work with GTHA municipalities, the Province and stakeholders to minimize traffic congestion, air pollution and noise pollution from vehicles by encouraging and facilitating the increased use of sustainable modes of travel.

+5.9.8.2.2 Work with the Province, Metrolinx, the area municipalities, school boards, transit providers and non-profit organizations, to educate the public, through new initiatives, on the relationship between vehicles, air pollution and impacts on the natural environment.

-- 5.108.8.2.2 Promote strategies intended to reduce and prevent impacts on the environment through appropriate design of the transportation system and, specific to addressing matters such as water pollution, the treatment of urban runoff, stormwater management and the protection and preservation of the Greenlands System in accordance with the policies of this Plan. - 5.10.8.2.3 Promote energy-conservation strategies such as TransportationDemand Management and Intelligent Transportation Systems measures to reduce traffic-related emissions and environmental impacts.
+Promote strategies intended to reduce and prevent impacts on the environment through appropriate design of the transportation system and, specific to water pollution, the treatment of urban runoff.
+Develop and implement strategies to avoid, or if avoidance is not possible, minimize and mitigate impacts on the environment and resources through appropriate design of the transportation system addressing matters such as water pollution, the treatment of urban runoff, stormwater management and the protection, restoration and enhancement of the Greenlands System and the Agricultural System in accordance with the policies of this Plan.

-- 5.10.8.2.4 Increase the number of hybrid and alternative fuel vehicles in the Regional fleet, thereby reducing both the amount of conventional fuel used and the emissions resulting from its use. - 5.10.8.2.5 Work with our local municipalities to include storm drainage from Regional roads (ultimate width) in the development of Master Environmental Servicing Plans and the Stormwater Master Plan. - 5.10.8.2.6 Consider and implement green infrastructure approaches in the planning, design, construction and operations and maintenance of Regional infrastructure projects, where feasible. - 5.10.8.2.7 Work with other levels of government, agencies and ministries, the private sector and local municipalities to investigate strategies for minimizing the impact of traffic-related pollutants and greenhouse gas emissions. - 5.10.8.2.8 Promote the use of innovative technology to mitigate traffic-related pollutants.
+5.10.37.5 Promote energy-conservation strategies such as transportation demand management and Intelligent Transportation Systems measures to reduce traffic-related emissions and environmental impacts.
+5.9.8.2.5 5.10.37.6 Increase the number of hybrid and alternative fuel vehicles in the Regional fleet, thereby reducing both the amount of conventional fuel used and the emissions resulting from its use.
+5.10.37.7 Work with our local municipalities to include storm drainage from Regional roads (ultimate width) in the development of Master Environmental Servicing Plans and the Stormwater Master Plan.
+5.10.37.8 Implement green infrastructure approaches in the planning, design, construction, and operations and maintenance of Regional infrastructure projects, where feasible.
+5.10.37.9 Work with other levels of government, agencies and ministries, the private sector and local municipalities to investigate and implement strategies for minimizing the impact of traffic-related air pollutants and greenhouse gas emissions.
+5.10.37.10 Promote the use of innovative technology to mitigate traffic- related pollutants.

 5.9.9 Transportation Demand Management [moved, edited or deleted within Section 5.10.3 Sustainable Transportation]

-5.9.9.1 Objectives

-5.9.9.2 Policies
+5.9.9.1 Objectives 5.9.9.2 Policies